Planning Your QC Lab with APS Software: is it a Good Idea?

 However, APS software is not tailored to steer operations or prepare the shop floor for actual production.
 It works with frozen fences and, for example, handover the detailed schedule a week upfront to production.

-“In QC Labs, the horizon of decision making is different, and we want to make decisions where planning and execution are closely intertwined,” insists Cédric.
+In QC Labs, the horizon of decision making is different, and we want to make decisions that closely intertwine planning and execution,” insists Cédric.
 “It’s a very different puzzle, which requires a planning process that is flexible enough to quickly adapt, re-prioritize, re-shuffle… on the very short-term.”

 Lab scheduling is also primarily about human beings.
 Lab managers and schedulers have to consider work variation and preferences to keep the staff sharp and motivated.
 APS software typically doesn’t cover this level of detail, simply because it doesn’t have to: the focus is just different.